paucabar/AimSeg/README.md

 * [Fiji](https://fiji.sc/)
 * [ilastik](https://www.ilastik.org/) 1.3.3 or later
 * _ilastik_ update site (Fiji).
 Once added, it is important to set up the connection between ilastik and Fiji (only needs to be done once).
-Please fins a short guide below
+Please find a short guide below
 * _Morphology_ update site (Fiji)

 ---